aws-neuron/aws-neuron-sdk/docs/neuron-tools/neuron-monitor-user-guide.md

-# neuron-monitor beta User Guide
+# User Guide for Neuron Monitor *(BETA)*

+WARNING: This tool is currently in "Beta".
+We will remove the beta label and make gaurantees to not remove or rename the metrics without adequate warning asap.

+---

 **neuron-monitor** collects metrics and stats from the Neuron runtimes running on the system and streams the collected data to ```stdout``` in ```JSON``` format.

-These metrics and stats are organized into ***metric groups*** which can be configured by providing a configuration file as described in the [Using neuron-monitor](#using-neuron-monitor) section.
+These metrics and stats are organized into ***metric groups*** which can be configured by providing a configuration file as described in [Using neuron-monitor](#using-neuron-monitor).

-As detailed in the [Execution model](#execution-model) section, **neuron-monitor** will:
+When running, **neuron-monitor** will:

-* collect the data for the metric groups which, based on the elapsed time since their last update, need to be updated
+* Collect the data for the metric groups which, based on the elapsed time since their last update, need to be updated
-* take the newly collected data and consolidate it into a large report
+* Take the newly collected data and consolidate it into a large report
-* serialize that report to JSON and stream it to stdout from where it can be consumed by other tools - an example of such a tool is provided in the form of the [neuron-monitor Cloudwatch example](#companion-scripts) and is installed in `/opt/aws/neuron/bin/neuron-monitor-cloudwatch.py`
+* Serialize that report to JSON and stream it to stdout from where it can be consumed by other tools - an example of such a tool is provided in the form of the [neuron-monitor Cloudwatch example](#companion-scripts) and is installed in `/opt/aws/neuron/bin/neuron-monitor-cloudwatch.py`
-* wait until at least one ***metric group*** needs to be collected and repeat this flow
+* Wait until at least one ***metric group*** needs to be collected and repeat this flow

 ## Using neuron-monitor